DanLeEpicMan/UpdatedMonolithSolver/README.md

 ### 3.4

+**If the image parser fails during this step, then be sure to read the next note.
+It includes alternate instructions.**

 Once that is all saved, go back to Anaconda prompt and type the following command
 ```
 python start.py boardName